 While most think of Isaiah Mustafa on a horse when they think of the Old Spice guy, Terry Crews was there earlier on, flexing his pecks and yelling a lot.
 And he's back for more with a brilliant—and suitably surreal—interactive Vimeo clip made by Wieden + Kennedy called 'muscle music', where different instruments—including a "flame sax"—are played through Crews' rather rhythmical flexing.
 Pfff, V Motion Project.
 But wait.
 There's more.
 After the vid is finished users can perform and record their own song with the keyboard.

-Who's it for: VW by Colenso BBDO and Finch
+Who's it for: New World by Colenso BBDO and Assembly

-Who's it for: Lotto NZ by DDB and Finch
+Who's it for: MasterCard by McCann Sydney and Robber's Dog

 Why we like it: Love him or hate him, MasterCard's over-zealous space invader Tim certainly catches peoples' attention and, as a result, he has become an enduring advertising character.
 And the violation continues in this spot for its mystery trip promotion.